Wendat Nation: History

-In the late 16th century, Wendat Confederacy was formed to defend against their common enemy, which was the Iroquois Confederacy.
-Wendat Confederacy consisted of four allied nations, including Attinniaoenten (Bear), Atingeennonniahak (Cords), Arendaenronnon (Rock), Atahontaenrat (Deer) and Ataronchronon (Bog).
-However, the last group Ataronchronon (Bog) may have been a division of the Attinniaoenten (Bear) since they may have not attained full membership.
+In the late 16th century, the Wendat Confederacy was formed to defend against their common enemy, the Haudenosaunee Confederacy.
+The Wendat Confederacy consisted of four allied nations, including Attinniaoenten (Bear), Atingeennonniahak (Cords), Arendaenronnon (Rock), Atahontaenrat (Deer) and Ataronchronon (Bog).
+However, the last group, Ataronchronon (Bog) may have been a division of the Attinniaoenten (Bear) since they may have not attained full membership.